 Sheep are typically sheared once a year in springtime.
 While most sheep are still sheared by hand, new technologies have been developed that use computer controlled robotic arms to shear.

-Click to learn more about Sheep Shearing.
+Click to learn more about Where Does Wool Come From?.

 GRADING AND SORTING: